uchicago-dsi/debit-scrapers/README.md

 The GitHub project board will hold a list of suggested issues that the DeBIT team has identified as high priority.
 The workflow for contributions in this case is as follows:

 - Assign yourself to the issue.
+- Fork the repository and clone it locally.
+Add the original upstream repository as a remote origin and pull in new changes frequently.
-- Create a feature branch from `dev` that contains the issue number and a one-to-two word description.
+- Create a branch for your edits; the name should contain the issue number and a one-to-five word description.
 - Make commits of logical units while ensuring that commit messages are in the [proper format](https://cbea.ms/git-commit/).
 - Add unit tests for your feature within the `tests` directory.
-- Submit a pull request to `dev`.
+- Submit a pull request to `dev` and reference any supporting issues or documentation.
-- Wait for your PR to be approved by at least one maintainer found in the `CODEOWNERS` file.
-The maintainers will squash all commits into one, and you will be notified through an email and tagged comment that your work has been successfully merged.
+- Wait for your PR to be reviewed by at least one maintainer found in the `CODEOWNERS` file.
+If further changes are requested, you will be notified in a tagged comment.
+If your PR is approved, the maintainers will squash all commits into one, and you will be notified through an email and tagged comment that your work has been successfully merged.

 ### New Feature Requests
 Contributors are encouraged to consider new features that would increase the number of projects available to community advocates and researchers; improve the accuracy and consistency of scraped project fields; and lead to greater efficiency and etiquette in web scraping.
 When proposing a new issue, tag the maintainers listed in the `CODEOWNERS` file.
-Following the submission, one of the code maintainers will  reach out to you to approve, modify, or table the suggested enhancement to another time based on other open issues.
+Following the submission, one of the code maintainers will contact you to approve, modify, or table the suggested enhancement to another time based on other open issues.
 Once the issue is approved, you can follow the same workflow to commit and submit your changes.